 Local Tip: Thanks to a number of public transit options it has never been easier to get around Banff National Park.
 You can now travel from Banff to Canmore, the Lake Minnewanka Loop, Johnston Canyon, Bow Valley Parkway, and Lake Louise with Roam Transit.
-If you are travelling to Lake Louise, there are various shuttle options to get you to the Lake Louise lakeshore, Moraine Lake and the Lake Louise Gondola.
-For all transit and shuttle options visit explorethepark.ca.
+If you are traveling to Lake Louise, there are various shuttle options to get you to the Lake Louise lakeshore, Moraine Lake, and The Lake Louise Ski Resort.

 1. Take to a Mountain Trail

 While the most popular trails can see a lot of foot traffic, getting off the beaten path is easy and brings your own slice of tranquility.
 Make a day of it and plan a mountain picnic!
 Adding a few extra luxuries to your daypack will create a truly unique experience – we’re thinking summit charcuterie or alpine meadow bubblies.
 Nester’s Market and IGA in Banff or The Village Market in Lake Louise will supply all of your picnic essentials.
 Just remember to pack out what you pack in.